-Problem Statement: Applicants must include the following:

-- Identification of the problem of human trafficking within the targeted jurisdiction or geographic area, including local/state/federal data regarding investigations, prosecutions, and services to trafficking victims in the task force area. - Outstanding problems, gaps in services, unmet needs regarding human trafficking in the proposed geographic area. - Description of how this funding opportunity will help address these problems.
+- a.
+Statement of the Problem: Applicants must include the following: - Identification of the problem of human trafficking within the targeted jurisdiction or geographic area, including local/state/federal data regarding investigations, prosecutions, and services to trafficking victims in the task force area. - Outstanding problems, gaps in services, and unmet needs regarding human trafficking in the proposed geographic area. - Description of how this funding opportunity will help address these problems. - b.
+Project Design and Implementation: Law enforcement applicants and victim service applicants must submit an identical, coherent, concise, and complete plan for the implementation of this project that address the requirements of the solicitation as described below and on pages 5-10 and within Appendix C: OVC Comprehensive Service Model and Project Strategy (for victim service providers).
+OVC victim service applicants should briefly address the requirements stated in Appendix C within the Program Design and Implementation section but should provide greater detail addressing the requirements of Appendix C in a separate attachment (as Attachment 10).